 Now, let’s resize the image.
 I use all my images in an 2:3 aspect ratio in pixel dimensions at 1200px X 1800px when Portrait (it used to be 700px X 1050px when Portrait and 700px X 469px when is Landscape.
+As you probably know

 The reason is that most screens nowadays have a high-resolution density and the old 800×600 tends to be fuzzy and small, 1200 seems to be the new default.
 But I don’t recommend uploading images much larger than that.
 You can check this post about Image optimization and why it’s not good to upload large images.
 But you can set your preferred size.

 The image will resize and the action will be updated.

 The next step is optimizing for the web.
 Photoshop has this saving feature called “Save for Web” that optimizes and compresses your images ready for the web.
 You still have a few options to decide how much compression but it’s way better than just “Save As” feature.